joaopsilva/binance-java-api/README.md

 #### Keep a local depth cache for a symbol

 Please see [DepthCacheExample.java](https://github.com/joaopsilva/binance-java-api/blob/master/src/test/java/com/binance/api/examples/DepthCacheExample.java) for an implementation which uses the binance-java-api for maintaining a local depth cache for a symbol.
+In the same folder, you can also find how to do caching of account balances, aggregated trades, and klines/candlesticks.

 <details>
  <summary>View Response</summary>